 Should you experience a propane "freeze-up", close the main valve and wait 15 minutes before trying again.

-traveling.
-Some states prohibit traveling with the propane container valves open, especial-Flare Swivel
+Keep the container valve (s) closed when traveling.
+Some states prohibit traveling with the propane container valves open, especially in underground tunnels on expressways.